bagnacan/triplexer/README.md

-### Operation filter
+### Operation filtrate

-Experimental findings suggest that RNA triplexes form when two cooperating miRNAs bind a common target with a seed site distance between 13 and 35 nucleotides [(Saetrom et al. 2007)](https://doi.org/10.1093/nar/gkm133).
+Experimental findings suggest that RNA triplexes form when two cooperating miRNAs bind a common target gene with a seed site distance between 13 and 35 nucleotides [(Saetrom et al. 2007)](https://doi.org/10.1093/nar/gkm133).
-This means that among those cached duplexes that share a common target, there might also some that do not comply with the aforementioned seed site distance constraint.
+This means that duplex pairs that share a common target must be tested for complying with the aforementioned seed site distance. constraint.
-The *filter* operation takes all duplexes targeting some gene, creates an index of all possible duplex pairs, and discards those that do not comply with the constraint.
+The *filtrate* operation relies on the *read* operation (see above).
+It takes all the cached duplexes that share a common target gene, and records those pairs that comply with the seed site distance constraint.

-This operation relies on the cache created by the read operation (see above).
+With reference to the names defined in the [operation read](#operation-read) section, this operation's behavior can be summarized by the following
-With reference to the names defined in the [operation read](#operation-read) section, the filter's behavior can be summarized by the following pseudo-code:
+pseudo-code:
 ```
 for each target in the set of targets:
     for each duplex in the set of target_duplexes: